Eviction Law in Louisiana

 Step 1.
 Check Louisiana Eviction Law

-- Allowing the owners to make necessary repairs
+- Allow the landlord access to make necessary repairs

-- Keeping the property in good condition beyond normal wear and tear
+- Keep the unit in good condition and avoid causing damage beyond normal wear and tear

 Step 2.
 Give a Formal Notice of Eviction

-In addition, the New Orleans Bar Association provides a template for a Five Day Notice to Vacate Premises.
-Whether you use this document or create your own, there’s some essential information to include.
-To create a proper notice, make sure to have at least the following, along with a certificate of service:
+The New Orleans Bar Association offers a sample Five Day Notice to Vacate Premises, which is commonly used in eviction proceedings.
+Whether you use that or write your own, make sure your notice includes the following key details, along with a certificate of service:

 Step 3.
 File the Eviction with the Court